 Kansas County and District Attorneys Association appointee

-Sedgwick County District Attorney’s Office, Wichita
+Douglas County District Attorney’s Office, Lawrence

 To ensure a coordinated response that fully addresses all systemic concerns surrounding child fatality cases, the Kansas Legislature gave the SCDRB authority to obtain all records concerning each child.
 K.S.A.
 22a-244(b) provides that the Board shall have access to certain records concerning the child.
 All records provided to the Board remain confidential.